Building a New Life in Australia:

 Building a New Life in Australia is a long-term research project about how humanitarian migrants settle into a new life in Australia.

-- This longitudinal study will be conducted over 5 years.
+- This longitudinal study will be conducted over 5 years, with annual data collections spanning participants' early months in Australia through to their eligibility for citizenship.

 - It is the first comprehensive study of its kind in more than a decade.